Can Airlines Detect Dummy Tickets? Explained Clearly

 Can Airlines Detect Dummy Ticket: The Bottom Line

 Applying for a visa often feels like walking a fine line, but the truth is simple.
-Yes — airlines and embassies can access PNRs, and dummy reservations are both detectable and verifiable.
+Yes — airlines and embassies can access PNRs, and dummy tickets for visa are both detectable and verifiable.
 That doesn’t make them illegal.
 They’re real, time-limited bookings that serve one purpose: giving you safe, risk-free proof of travel while your visa is under review.

 Remember three things.
 First, always check that your PNR works.
 Second, never try to board with an unpaid reservation.
 Third, if you need a reservation that embassies will trust, use a service built for the visa process.
 Done right, dummy tickets remove stress instead of adding it.